-At Bartons we use a range of strategies to differentiate work appropriately in order to meet all children's needs (see Local Offer).
+At Bartons we use a range of strategies to differentiate work appropriately in order to meet all children's needs (See SEND Information Report)

-Individual Provision Maps are used to identify specific intervention and linked targets which will allow children to make progress and experience success.
-All children who are on the school SEN register have IPMs.
-Whole school provision maps are used to highlight any extra intervention given to the children on the SEN register.
+Individual Learning Plans are used to identify specific intervention and linked targets which will allow children to make progress and experience success.
+All children who are on the school SEN register have ILPs.
 Where a child has an Educational Health and Care Plan (EHCP) staff will ensure that objectives are met through high quality teaching, adaptations and additional provision where necessary.

 All children, wherever possible, are supported to enable them to share the same experiences as their peers.
 This support occurs, largely within the classroom.
 However, at times, support is given to individuals or small groups of children outside the classroom by a teacher or teaching assistant.
 Wherever possible this type of support is delivered at times of the school day that avoid the children missing key learning opportunities.